chrisgrieser/nvim-recorder/README.md

 	-- Use nerdfont icons in the status bar components and keymap descriptions useNerdfontIcons = true,

-	-- Performance optimzations for macros with high count.
+	-- Performance optimizations for macros with high count.
 When `playMacro` is -- triggered with a count higher than the threshold, nvim-recorder -- temporarily changes changes some settings for the duration of the macro. performanceOpts = {